 The following components are visible on the back panel of the MPX 5500:

 - Four GB removable CompactFlash card that is used to store the Citrix ADC software.

-- Power switch, which turns off power to the MPX 5500, just as if you were to unplug the power supply.
-Press the switch for five seconds to turn off the power.
+- Power switch, which turns off power to the MPX 5500, as if you were to unplug the power supply.
+Press the switch for five seconds to shut off the power.

-- Removable hard-disk drive (HDD) that is used to store user data.
-Appliances shipped before February, 2012 store user data on a HDD.
-In appliances shipped after February, 2012, a solid-state drive replaces the HDD.
+Removable hard-disk drive (HDD) that is used to store user data.
+Appliances shipped before February 2012 store user data on an HDD.
+In appliances shipped after February 2012, a solid-state drive replaces the HDD.
 Both types of drive have the same functionality and support the same software releases.

 - USB port (reserved for a future release).

 - Non-maskable interrupt (NMI) Button that is used at the request of Technical Support and produces a core dump on the appliance.
-You must use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.
+Use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.

 - Power supply rated at 300 watts, 110–220 volts.
 The power-supply fan is designed to turn on only when the internal temperature of the power supply reaches a certain value.
 You cannot see the fan turning on the back panel.
 What you can see is the fixed part of the fan that holds the spinning motor.